Operations Cost Comparison Study

 Instrument B $0.20 $0.17 $0.10 $0.15 $2.76 $1.05 $1.05 $4.58

-Labor was considered because it was estimated labor hours would be decreased due to the added automation.
+Labor was considered because it was estimated that the added automation would decrease labor hours.

-In the hospital managed care setting, the cost per test data and operation comparison study may be the only financial data needed for decision making unless they are doing a considerable volume of fee for service laboratory testing.
+In the hospital-managed care setting, the cost per test data and operation comparison study may be the only financial data needed for decision-making unless the hospital conducts a considerable volume of fee-for-service laboratory testing.